eclipse/kiso-testing/docs/introduction/integration_test.rst

 - case_id : current test case identification number (optional for test suite setup and teardown)
 - aux_list : list of used auxiliaries

-Based on Message Protocol, users can configure the maximum time (in seconds) used to wait for a report.
+If GreyTestCase / GreyTestSuite are used, based on Message Protocol, users can configure the maximum time (in seconds) used to wait for a report.
 This "timeout" is configurable for each available fixtures :

 - setup_timeout : the maximum time (in seconds) used to wait for a report during setup execution (optional)